dyhes/zulip/docs/production/upgrade-or-modify.md

 git checkout -b acme-branch 2.0.4
 ```

-- Use your favorite code editor to modify Zulip.
+- Use your favorite code editor to modify Aloha.
 - Commit your changes and push them to GitHub:

 ```bash